weareblahs/covidcases/README.md

 # Where's the website?
 https://weareblahs.github.io/covidcases

+# Dark mode
+This only works on computers which enables dark mode on Google Chrome / Mozilla Firefox.
+Dark mode won't be enabled on Android devices using Google Chrome, Safari untested.
 # Note
 This repository will be updated automatically once the issue with CloudFlare was fixed with the API itself.
 This repository will update by itself at these times everyday when fixed:
  - 12:00am